ab-noori/EduPlanner-Backend/README.md

 ## 🔗 Frontend Link <a name="documentation"></a>
   > _Our [EduPlanner-Frontend](https://github.com/ab-noori/EduPlanner-Frontend) code is built using React and Redux and is hosted on a separate repository.
 The front end handles the user interface and integrates with my backend API to retrieve and display data.
-To access our backend code, please click [here](https://github.com/ab-noori/EduPlanner-Frontend)._
+To access our frontend code, please click [here](https://github.com/ab-noori/EduPlanner-Frontend)._

 ## 🛠 Built With <a name="built-with"></a>